 Electricians install, maintain and repair electrical systems in industrial, commercial and domestic environments and might work in both indoor and outdoor settings.
 Electrical equipment and systems may include switchboards, motors, cables, uses, thermal relays, fault current protection switches, heating, lighting, and metering equipment as well as crime and fire alarm systems and renewable energy technologies.
 They may contribute to the design of electrical systems.
 They are able to set out jobs from drawings and specifications and requisition the necessary installation materials.

 There are two aspects to this type of work - installation and maintenance.
 It is usual for the work of a qualified electrician to include both of these.
 Installation Electricians work on the installation, testing, commissioning and maintenance of low voltage (less than 1000v) electrical and electronic devices and appliances.
 Maintenance Electricians work on the maintenance of electrical and electronic installations including automated production systems.
 Duties include the supervision of the equipment, its maintenance and necessary repairs.

 Candidates will be required to be employed within the industry working 30 hours or more and have a minimum of four grade C/4 or above GCSEs with English and Maths being mandatory requirements.

 AM2 Students with international qualifications will need to have them converted, for which there will be a cost, through the national agency for the recognition and comparison of international qualifications and skills (NARIC) website.
 This is required to confirm they are comparable to UK qualifications at the start of the programme in readiness for gateway and the end point assessment.

 Method of Delivery

-This standard will be delivered by a number of practical and theoretical based classes preparing candidates for qualification and end-point assessments.
+This standard will be delivered by a number of practical and theoretical based classes in college on a day release basis and through logbook/portfolio of evidence, online multiple choice questions, assignments and practical assessments.

 - Installation Electrician Apprenticeship Level 3